chromaui/chromatic-docs/monorepos.md

 ### Building a subset of your stories

 With the deprecation (and eventual removal) of the `--preserve-missing` flag, it is no longer recommended to build a partial Storybook containing a subset of your stories.
 Publishing a Storybook with missing stories will result in those missing stories to be marked as "removed".

+## Advanced: TurboSnap

+TurboSnap is an good feature to use with monorepos to avoid re-snapshotting all components across all projects when any changes occur.
+The `--untraced` CLI flag can be used to ignore all changes outside of a package or related packages.
+For example, given a monorepo with unrelated packages `foo` and `bar` , you can add the following CLI option to `foo`’s Chromatic command to only run snapshots when files inside the `foo` package change: `--untraced \"./packages/!(foo)/**\"` .
+Note that the glob pattern starts from the root directory of the repository, not from the directory of the `foo` package.
+You can also specify `--untraced` multiple times to include multiple glob patterns

+Some monorepo setups manage third-party dependencies at the root level (so all dependencies in the monorepo have consistent versions).
+You may wish to ignore these root-level files (like a lockfile) to avoid unnecessary snapshots, but be aware that some changes may go unnoticed.